qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Fixed-Coupled-Transmons/README.md

 This repository includes a collection of scripts for performing various experiments on two fixed-frequency transmons, encompassing qubit calibration, cross-resonance (CR) gate tuning, and CNOT gate formation.
-Each transmon is equipped with individual qubit drive lines and a shared readout transmission line.
+Each transmon is equipped with individual qubit drive line and a shared readout transmission line.

 These scripts have been tested in a real experimental setup, but they are provided as-is without any guarantees.